EuronGreyjoy91/TaskTrackerCLI/README.md

 ### Installation

 ```
-Just clone the repo, run it, and type of the following commands :)
+Just clone the repo, run it, and type one of the following commands :)
 ```

 ### Available commands